csidhant/csidhant/README.md

 - 👋 Hi, I’m @csidhant
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning cyber security and digital forensics
+- 🌱 I’m currently learning cybersecurity and digital forensics
-- 💞️ I’m looking to work and learn something from any one who helps in in learning Python from begining
+- 💞️ I’m looking to work and learn something from anyone who helps in learning Python from beginning,c++ and related to cyber security and digital forensics
 - 📫  contact me on my email sidhatchaurasiya12@gmail.com
+-
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...